null

 Sweat scrape your horse thoroughly to remove as much water from their coat as possible.
 Use a towel to dry their legs, and if you would like to, add some mane and tail spray to their tail and brush through for a superior, tangle-free finish.
 If necessary, put a cooler or rug designed for post-bath use on your horse to help prevent them from getting a chill.

 Young teenage girl equestrian cleaning her chestnut horse with brush after shower.
-Vibrant multicolored summertime outdoors horizontal image.
+Vibrant multi-coloured summertime outdoors horizontal image.

 All being well with these 5 steps to successfully bathe your horse, your efforts won’t be in vain.
 You can proudly stand back and marvel at your shiny, clean horse (until they inevitably decide to roll five minutes later!).